shepherdwind/css-hot-loader/README.md

 This is a css hot loader, which support hot module replacement for an extracted css file.

+### No more maintenance for this repo

+Now the mini-css-extract-plugin now support [css hot reload](https://github.com/webpack-contrib/mini-css-extract-plugin#advanced-configuration-example) (since 0.6.x) , so that this plugin is no longer needed.

 ### Why we need css hot loader

 In most cases, we can realize css hot reload by [style-loader](https://github.com/webpack/style-loader) .
 But style-loader need inject style tag into document, Before js ready, the web page will have no any style.
 That is not good experience.